Google Ads works best when your ad matches exactly what a person is looking for.

 While this article covers a lot of ground about one important aspect of running your Search campaigns, it barely scratches the surface of what it takes to win with Search.

-That’s exactly why I developed our Search Ads Success course.
+That’s exactly why I developed our Google Ads Success course.

 It covers everything I’ve learned from running these campaigns for the past 12 years, and much more.